New Zealand Sub-Antarctic Islands

 Outdoor recreation and tourism

 Tightly controlled tourism provides important advocacy for the islands and for wilderness areas in general.
-Impacts from tourism are minimized through limiting the numbers of visitors and the locations they can visit.
+Impacts from tourism are minimised through limiting the numbers of visitors that can land on the islands, the locations they can visit, and requiring strict biosecurity measures.
+Monitoring tourism impacts on soil, vegetation, fauna and cultural heritage is also underway.

 Factors negatively affecting provision of this benefit